albertodoimo/ACTAM/README.md

 ## **Key Computation - _Average Color_**

 The main idea behind the project revolves around the association between visual features, such as colors, and musical features, such as the tonality of a piece.
 There have been many attempts, throughout history, to perform an **association bewteen colors and musical tonalities**.
 One of the most famous is the "**Clavier à Lumières**", a musical instrument invented by **_Aleksandr Nikolaevič Skrjabin_**, a Russian pianist and composer who claimed to be a **synesthete**, in 1915.
-The image on the side represents Skrjabin's _key-to-color mapping_.
-Notice how the colored keys, placed in the **circle of fifths**, form a _**spectrum**_.
-This led many to doubt about the truthfulness of Skrjabin's claim of experiencing synesthesia.
+Skrjabin's instrument was basically a piano that projected a _colored light beam in correspondence of all notes or key changes_.
+The image on the side represents **Skrjabin's _key-to-color mapping_**.
+Notice how the colored keys, placed in the **circle of fifths**, form a _**spectrum**_: this led to a lot of doubts about the truthfulness of Skrjabin's claim of experiencing synesthesia.
 Nonetheless, it is an interesting approach, upon which we based our computation.

 In order to compute the **average color** of the selected picture, a specific library was employed: `fast-average-color`.
-Once computed, the average color is fed to the `computeKey` function, that by means of the `Color.js` library computes the **perceptive distance** (**Delta E 2000 algorithm**, see below for reference) between the average color and each of the reference colors associated with the 12 keys according to Skrjabin and returns the key corresponding to the minimum distance.
+Once computed, the average color is fed to the `computeKey` function, that by means of the `Color.js` library computes the **perceptive distance** ([**Delta E 2000 algorithm**](#delta-e-2000---more-information), see below for reference) between the average color and each of the reference colors associated with the 12 keys according to Skrjabin and returns the key corresponding to the minimum color distance.
 Each color is defined employing the _**proprietary color object provided by the library**_.

 ```javascript
 // Color.js --> Reference Color Objects